AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-implement-dependency-injection.md

         // Without this line you will get duplicate validations from both Avalonia and CT BindingPlugins.DataValidators.RemoveAt(0);

+        // `ServiceManager` retrieve an instance of `MainViewModel`
-        var vm = ServiceManager.Locator.GetRequiredService<MainViewModel>();
+        // The dependency to `MyService` is resolved by DI. var vm = ServiceManager.Locator.GetRequiredService<MainViewModel>();
         if (ApplicationLifetime is IClassicDesktopStyleApplicationLifetime desktop)
         {